jcgay/maven-notifier/README.md

 - `notifier.notification-center.sound` = Sound to play when the notification is fired.
 Use `default` to select the default sound.
 The possible names are listed in Sound Preferences.
 - `notifier.system-tray.wait` = Java SystemTray notification display time in second.

-Notification can be skip when using `-DskipNotification` when launching Maven.
+Notification can be skipped by using `-DskipNotification` when launching Maven.
 Ex: `mvn package -DskipNotification`